lacxxy/marathon_sign_up/README.md

-# a simple page for the registration of hackmarathon
+# a simple page for the registration of hackathon